 Any increase in TCCs associated with new facilities is subject to completion of construction of those transmission facilities or upgrades.

-3.3.6 Other Transmission Service Schedules:

-Eligible Customers receiving Transmission Service under other agreements on file with the Commission may continue to receive Transmission Service under those agreements until such time as those agreements may be modified by the Commission.
-These agreements are listed in Attachment L.

-3.3.7 Real Power Losses:
+3.3.6 Real Power Losses:

 Real Power Losses are associated with all Transmission Service.
 The Transmission Customer is responsible for losses associated with all Transmission Service in accordance with Schedules 7-8 and as calculated in Attachment J.